momenTUM-research-platform/momenTUM-app/README.md

     ng test

+For a code-coverage report:

+    ng test --no-watch --code-coverage

 ## End-to-end testing

 Cypress is used for E2E-Testing, which simulates a user interacting with the app.
 To run, start the app in the browser and then start cypress.
 A new cypress window will open.